 - IBFD Tax Research Platform.

-Content includes six international and comparative tax law journals published by the International Bureau of Fiscal Documentation.
+Content includes articles from six journals published by the International Bureau of Fiscal Documentation that focus exclusively on international and comparative tax law.
 Articles from these journals are indexed in other databases, but only IBFD provides full-text access.

 - Kluwer Law Online Journals.